jsbisht/aws-developer-associate/policy-interpretation.md

 ![permission-evaluation-flow](ss/permission-evaluation-flow.webp)

-**NOTE**: If given action on the resource is allowed by resouce policy the flow stops.
+> If given action on the resource is allowed by resouce policy the flow stops.

 - And any explicit deny will stop the processing as well.
 - Only when a certain policy is missing the flow continues.